The senior-studio alternative to Toptal

 You

-are still the project manager on a marketplace - you own scope, QA, and recovery
+are still the project manager on a talent network - you own scope, QA, and recovery

 7 / 10